 Confidential, effective and neutral dispute resolution is key to enable companies to move forward quickly and focus on creating value for the future.

-Arbitration is a flexible, efficient, neutral and confidential method of dispute resolution resulting in a final legally binding and enforceable award rendered by one or three arbitrators after examination of the evidence available and application of the law.
+Arbitration is a flexible, efficient, neutral and confidential method of dispute resolution.
+It results in a final legally binding and enforceable award rendered by one or three arbitrators after having examined the evidence available and application of the law.

 The Swiss chambers of commerce have been offering arbitration services for more than 150 years.
 Since 2004, the Swiss Rules of International Arbitration offer flexible, efficient and cost-effective dispute resolution, based on international best practices and tailored to the needs of global and domestic users.

-Arbitrations under the Swiss Rules are administered by the Swiss Arbitration Centre, which is composed of experienced international arbitration practitioners.
-Swiss Rules arbitrations can be tailored to any budget and dispute, be held in any language and anywhere in the world, and can also be combined with conciliation or mediation.
+Arbitrations under the Swiss Rules are administered by the Swiss Arbitration Court, which is composed of experienced international arbitration practitioners.
+Arbitrations under the Swiss Rules can be tailored to any budget and dispute.
+They can be held in any language, anywhere in the world, and can also be combined with conciliation or mediation.